A life in art

 Between 1941 and 1943 he lived in Rome where he participated in the Figini and Pollini project for the Palazzo delle Forze Armate and, in the meantime, produced drawings, paintings and poems that were together published as Il Triste Minotauro by Giovanni Schweiller in 1944.
 He turned his attention to ceramics after the war and his refined technique and high quality won him the Grand Prix at the 1951 Triennale, and later gold medals in Prague and Munich.
 A strong professional and personal relationship was created in this period with Gio Ponti, with whom he worked on two large projects for the Villa Planchart in Caracas (1956) and the Villa Nemazee in Teheran (1960).
 In 1967 he exhibited a number of newly inspired sculptures at the Galleria Toninelli in Milan.
 This marked the start of a series of exhibitions in Italy and abroad that quickly brought him success and public awareness of his multifaceted art: sculptures, low reliefs, theatre sculptures, ceramics and works on paper.

-In 1974 Adelphi published a series of his writings and poems under the title Linee that won the Diano Marina Prize in 1975.
+In 1975 Adelphi published a series of his writings and poems under the title Linee which, in the same year, won the Diano Marina Prize.
 In 1979 a solo anthological exhibition was held at the Palazzo Reale in Milan and two years later, in Florence, an exhibition was staged at the Forte Belvedere.
 It was at the time of the Florence exhibition that Italo Calvino wrote Gli effimeri, a text dedicated to Melotti’s work of the same name: “A score of weightless ideograms like water insects that seem to whirl on a brass structure screened by gauze thread”.
 His work was subsequently shown in solo and group shows in New York, London, Zurich, Frankfurt and Paris.